 1. Plan your strategy

 Research shows 80 per cent of us eat out at least once a month.
-Are you eating out for convenience or a treat?
-If you need to grab something with the kids after soccer or it’s a work lunch, it’s for convenience, which means you can stick to the same SmartPoints Budget as at home.
-If it’s a treat, you might want to plan ahead so you can enjoy yourself.
-“Tracking the meal you’ll have means you’ll stick to your plan,” says Nour Nazha, WW Program and Nutrition Manager.
+Are you eating out for convenience or a special occasion?
+If you need to grab something with the kids after soccer or it’s a work lunch, it’s for convenience, which means you can stick to the same SmartPoints® Budget as at home.
+If it’s a special occasion, you might want to plan ahead so you can enjoy yourself.
+“Looking at the menu and tracking the meal ahead of time means you’re more likely to stick to your plan when you get to the restaurant,” says Nicole Stride, Dietitian and WW Program Developer.
 Use your ZeroPoint™ foods to plan ahead.
-If you want to order your favourite pasta or steak dish, stick to foods with lower SmartPoints® values earlier in the day.
+If you want to order your favourite pasta or steak dish, stick to foods with lower SmartPoints values earlier in the day.

 2. Ask to share

 Sharing means you get to taste a little of what you fancy without going overboard.
 “If you’ve gone easy with your main, you can probably share a dessert, so ask for one portion and two spoons,” says dietitian Julie Gilbert.

 Take the edge off your hunger before you go out with a small snack such as a small handful of nuts and some raw vegie sticks.
 Then you won’t feel ravenous when you get to the restaurant and potentially sabotage yourself.
 Staying hydrated can help, too, says Leigh Sherry, accredited exercise physiologist and director of SmartLife Health.
 “I always make sure I have plenty of water with my meals, too,” she says.
 Research backs this up, with a US study finding those who drank a large glass of water before meals lost more weight than those who didn't.

 4. Order first